 Moving onto Ionizing radiation, this type of radiation is at the opposite end of the electromagnetic spectrum.
 Referencing the CDC again, they describe Ionizing radiation as “a form of energy that acts by removing electrons from atoms and molecules of materials that include air, water, and living tissue.
 Ionizing radiation can travel unseen and pass through these materials”.
 This means ionizing radiation has the ability to penetrate living tissue and is more dangerous than non-ionizing radiation.

-To summarize, non-ionizing and ionizing radiation, 5G functions among non-ionizing radiation, the same part of the spectrum to which 3G, 4G, Microwaves and even computers operate at.
-The only difference I see between 5G and its predecessors is the frequencies in which they operate at.
+To summarize, non-ionizing ionizing radiation, 5G functions among non-ionizing radiation, the same part of the spectrum to which 3G, 4G, Microwaves and even computers operate at.
+The only difference I see between 5G and its predecessors is the frequencies at which they operate at.
 The research conducted by WHO in 2011 and 2014 is not just relevant for 5G, it is also relevant for older mobile technology.

-Although WHO classified all radio frequencies as possibly carcinogenic under Group 2B, from what I could find, research to prove that they are actually in fact carcinogenic doesn't exist.
-It is also important to point out that other items classified under: Group 2B: The agent is possibly carcinogenic to humans include other everyday items such as:
+Although WHO classified all radio frequencies as possibly carcinogenic under Group 2B, from what I could find, research to prove that they are actually in fact carcinogenic doesn’t exist.
+It is also important to point out that other items classified under Group 2B: The agent is possibly carcinogenic to humans include other everyday items such as: